rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.md

 - Can be set to only automatically move items that when recycled, will save weight
 - Configurable "Always Automatically Transfer" and "Never Automatically Transfer" lists
 - Has a fully automatic mode (just activate the device and it processes junk items in your inventory)
-- Dynamically supports crafting the device at the "Utility Workbench" from Standalone Workbenches or AWKCR (Standalone Workbenches takes priority if both are installed), can also be crafted at a number of other workbenches
+- Dynamically supports crafting the device at the "Utility Workbench" from Standalone Workbenches, the "Utility Station" from ECO, or the "Utility Workbench" from AWKCR (order of priority is Standalone Workbenches > ECO > AWKCR), can also be crafted at a number of other workbenches
 - Additional plugins included to change the crafting category of the Mk 2
 - Can be configured to only have a limited number uses
 - Sane defaults, so even if not customized, it will work well out of the box